 I felt like I didn’t fit in my own skin.
-I was self conscious, awkward and not connected with myself.
+I was self-conscious, awkward and not connected with myself.

 As part of our acting curriculum each week we had three Alexander Technique lessons.
 We were told that all the great British stage actors studied the Technique.
 It helped make them great actors!
-(Hey – I thought if helped them, it would help me.)
+(Hey – I thought if it helped them, it would help me.)

-We were also told that acting students at the Royal Academy of Dramatic Arts were required to take lessons, so of course it must be good.
+We were also told that acting students at the Royal Academy of Dramatic Arts were required to take lessons, so of course, it must be good.

 I dutifully went to my lessons.
 I enjoyed them.
-I always felt better afterwards but I could never really explain why.
+I always felt better afterward but I could never really explain why.
 To be quite honest this whole Alexander Technique seemed vague and unimportant, until one day…

 This day I was walking out of the door of the basement studio where we had our lessons and there was this tree in front of me.
 Now I know that this will sound trite but it is true.
 It was as if my world went from black and white into Technicolor.
 This tree with green leaves and grey bark was more vivid and more alive than anything I could ever remember.
 The sky was bluer.
 The space around me was more profound.
 Time had slowed down and I felt more whole and more real than I had ever remembered feeling in my entire life!